irenexu/rave-audio-generation-piano-techno/README.md

 In case of any missing files or expired download links, please reach out to the repository owner - Irene Xu at i.xu0320231@arts.ac.uk or irenex1724@gmail.com.

+## Project Report

+The project report - *An Exploration of Audio Generation and Real-time Latent Space Manipulation with RAVE* is included in this repo for reference, note that the report has been uploaded to turnitin and subimitted for grading as part of the assessment for the AI for Media course at CCI, UAL.

 ## Disclaimer

 Comments have been added to the notebooks where external resources (such as stackoverflow post and discord discussion) was used.
 Some code was adapted from lecture notebooks, with modifications made to tailor it to the project and the dataset used.